eduvpn/vpn-user-portal/README.md

-# Introduction

-This project contains the user portal and OAuth authorization server of the Let's Connect! software.

-It allows users to download and manage VPN configurations / Certificates.
-It can also be used to view and revoke authorized the native VPN apps.
+This project is the VPN portal of the Let's Connect! software.
+If allows users to create and manage their VPN configurations/certificates and OAuth applications.
+It also allows designated admins to manage the VPN service.